 - Anything above RM1,000 CAN’T be claimed.
 So spend your money wisely, mothers.

-- It’s only available for women who paid tax.
+- It’s only available for women who paid taxes.
 So men CAN’T claim this tax, which is fair because you guys don’t produce milk.

 - You are only allowed to claim the money once every two years.
 So, if you claim the amount in 2021, the next claim can only be made in 2023.

-4. Additional tax relief for the ex-husband who pays for alimony to ex-wife
+4. Additional tax relief for the ex-husband who pays for alimony to the ex-wife

 Yup, a maximum relief of RM4,000 can be claimed by a husband who pays for alimony to his ex-wife.
 But, if there's no legally binding agreement, it can't qualify as tax relief.
 So, make sure that your affairs are in order.